 - 15% were abstaining at the end of one year and 11% were abstaining after three years.7

-This, and much more evidence, suggests that participating in AA generally results in a lower chance of success than not doing so.
+This, and much more evidence, suggests one important fact.
+It’s that attending AA generally results in a lower chance of success than not doing so.

 AA Effective for Some People

-Nevertheless, it is clearly helpful to some people.
+Yet it is clearly helpful to some people.
 There are members who swear by the program.
 They even say it saved their lives.
-However, as addiction expert Gabrielle Glaser warns,
+Addiction expert Gabrielle Glaser warns this.

 AA “can be just as damaging and dangerous for the people for whom it’s failing.
 AA doesn’t refer anybody out.
 It doesn’t tell anybody that AA is not for them.
 It’s very unlike professional organizations, which refer people to second opinions.
 AA tells people that if they don’t benefit, it’s basically their fault.
 This has produced, really, a lot of tragedies [such as suicides]….

 She explains this.